Dane-Dawson/json-server-practice/README.md

 Mini project to familiarize the use of `json-server`, and practice building a basic `db.json` server and some of it's advanced functionality!

-Resources used in writing this tutorial:
+Resource used in writing this tutorial:
 I am using https://github.com/typicode/json-server

 Quick links